 Sometimes a tooth might be dying slowly.
 This can be due to old age or physical trauma that did not require an endodontic treatment at the time.
-In this situation, root canal treatment can be performed as well.
+In this situation, root canal therapy UK can be performed as well.

 Root canal treatment

 It involves a number of procedures.
 First of all, the tooth in question would be numbed by applying local anesthesia.
 This would make the root canal treatment painless for the patient.
 After applying the local anesthesia, the following procedures would be performed as discussed by our Oral Dental Care Professionals:

 - An x-ray of the tooth would be taken.

 - A rubber dam would be placed in the mouth so that the area of treatment remains free of saliva and completely dry.
 This rubber dam is made up of latex or non-latex materials.
 It also effectively prevents the other chemical solutions used by the dentist during the treatment to enter the mouth.

 - Tiny files are then used by the dentist to extract the nerve from the tooth.
 Sometimes, the dentist might require another x-ray to determine the length of the root.
 The entire nerve and pulp tissue should be removed properly, otherwise, it can cause infection and toothache later that could lead to the tooth extraction or retraction.